MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/no-longer-working-lead-sales.md

 manager: annbe
 ---

 # What if you're no longer working a lead?
-(Sales and Sales Hub)
+(Sales Hub)

 Let's say you've been talking to a lead and you determine that continuing to work the lead won't be worth your time, at least not right now.
 Not great news, but it happens.